 - During Winter and early Spring Quarter, you should meet with the Director of the Center for Scholarly Advancement, Nichole Fazio, to discuss your proposed programs, award interests, and application processes.

-- By May 7: Submit a final campus application, including four letters of recommendation.
+- By May 7, 2018: Submit a complete final campus application, including four letters of recommendation.
 This application will form the basis of your institutional endorsement and be used during an interview endorsement, should you be invited.

 - By early June: Interview with the faculty endorsement committee.

 - If endorsed, work from June - September: revise essay drafts and complete the application(s).

 You must complete the ONLINE APPLICATION HERE.
 Note the campus application will require the following additional items: